A Brief History

 Below is a video timeline/playlist of women’s history:

+As we have seen in our timeline of women’s history, women have played many fascinating and critical roles in the story of humanity, but this timeline just scratches the surface of women’s influence on civilization!
 Question for students (and subscribers): What is your favorite event in women’s history?
 Please let us know in the comments section below this article.

 Your readership is much appreciated!